vertskater/theodinproject/app/views/static_pages/dashboard_steps/moderation_matrix.md

 * Asking about or encouraging the use of Windows
 * "Chat bombing", aka posting many short (ususally 4-5 or fewer words) messages in rapid succession, repeatedly sending parts of thoughts (incomplete, non-standalone sentences or fragments) in new messages.
 (Use shift + enter and send ONE message where possible or edit your message)
 * Discussing mental health issues in depth or seeking mental health help from other users
-* Inappropriate usernames and profile pictures (E.g. suggestive or inappropriate memes)
+* Inappropriate User Profile - Profile Picture, Username/Nickname, Bio (E.g. suggestive or inappropriate memes)
+* "Crossposting", aka posting the same message to different channels (asking for help in multiple channels at once)

 #### 1 Zap (WARNING)